 5. Learn to manage your student life

 Skills including time management, organization, discipline and self-advocacy are going to come in handy while you’re in university.
-There are workshops to help you improve them too (like the Q-Life Resilience Program)!
+There are workshops to help you improve them too (like the Q-Life Resilience Program and Start on Track)!
 Seek out these opportunities.
 Don’t take on too much!
 Be your own advocate.
 You got this.